 The basic principle of community at Juniata holds that any behavior, whether on or off-campus, which infringes upon the rights, safety, privileges or property of any individual, or impedes the educational process, is unacceptable.
 To that end, Juniata students are expected to exhibit a high degree of personal integrity and honesty.
-Dishonesty in any phase of college work, disregard for the safety of others, and theft of property or service are considered serious offenses in a community dedicated to the development of responsible individuals.
+Dishonesty in any phase of college work, disregard for the safety and rights of others, and theft of property or service, are considered serious offenses in a community dedicated to the development of responsible individuals.

 Instances of student misconduct will be considered according to procedures described in the Pathfinder under "Disciplinary Structure."

 Local, state, and federal laws which serve to preserve individual rights and to maintain the community are considered to be included in the college policy.
 The following, while not intended to define misconduct in every circumstance, constitutes unacceptable behavior.
 Students are subject to disciplinary action for participation in any of the following violations whether on or off-campus: